Lab Personnel. |

 Dissertation: Let’s “talk” about the police: The role of race and intergenerational transmission of police legitimacy attitudes in the legal socialization of youth.

-Current Position: Assistant Professor, Criminology, Rutgers University
+Current Position: Assistant Professor, School of Criminal Justice, Rutgers University.

 Leah Brogan, Ph.D.